 Man of La Mancha

-Emmy Award-winning and Tony nominated actor Kelsey Grammer, best known for playing Dr Frasier Crane in NBCs hit series Frasier will make his West End debut playing Miguel de Cervantes and Don Quixote and the international opera star and soprano, Danielle de Niese will play Aldonza and Dulcinea for 33 performances.
-Sharing the role of Aldonza and Dulcinea will be West End star Cassidy Janson and joining them as the Innkeeper and Governor is BAFTA Award-winning actor Nicholas Lyndhurst.
+Emmy Award-winning and Tony nominated actor Kelsey Grammer, best known for playing Dr Frasier Crane in NBC’s hit series Frasier will make his West End debut playing Miguel de Cervantes and Don Quixote and the international opera star and soprano, Danielle de Niese will play Aldonza/Dulcinea for 33 performances.
+Sharing the role of Aldonza and Dulcinea will be West End star Cassidy Janson and joining them as the Innkeeper/Governor is BAFTA award-winning actor Nicholas Lyndhurst.

-Man of La Mancha will be directed by Lonny Price, who also directed Linnit and Grade’s acclaimed London productions of Carousel, Sweeney Todd: The Demon Barber of Fleet Street and Sunset Boulevard, as well as the hugely-successful subsequent Broadway transfer of Sunset Boulevard.
+Man of La Mancha is being conceived for today by Lonny Price, who also directed Linnit and Grade’s acclaimed London productions of Carousel, Sweeney Todd: The Demon Barber of Fleet Street and Sunset Boulevard, as well as the hugely-successful subsequent Broadway transfer of Sunset Boulevard.